lake-lab/lake-lab.github.io/_pages/projects.md

 Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (2023).
 Grounded language acquisition through the eyes and ears of a single child.
 Email to request preprint.

-<a href="https://cims.nyu.edu/~brenden/papers/2305.15372.pdf"> Orhan, A. E., and Lake, B. M. (2023).
-What can generic neural networks learn from a child's visual experience?</a> Preprint available on <em>arxiv:2305.15372</em>
+<a href="https://cims.nyu.edu/~brenden/papers/2305.15372.pdf"> Orhan, A. E., and Lake, B. M. (in press).
+What can generic neural networks learn from a child's visual experience?</a> <em>Nature Machine Intelligence</em>.

 <a href="https://cims.nyu.edu/~brenden/papers/WangEtAl2023CognitiveScience.pdf"> Wang, W., Vong, W. K., Kim, N., and Lake, B. M. (2023).
 Finding Structure in One Child’s Linguistic Experience.</a> <em>Cognitive Science</em>, 47, e13305. [<a href="https://cims.nyu.edu/~brenden/papers/WangEtAl2023CognitiveScience_supp.pdf">Appendix</a>]

 <a href="https://cims.nyu.edu/~brenden/papers/DavidsonEtAlPreprint.pdf"> Davidson, G., Orhan, A. E., and Lake, B. M. (2023).
-Spatial Relation Categorization in Infants and Deep Neural Networks.</a> Preprint available on <em>PsyArXiv:ykejp.</em>
+Spatial Relation Categorization in Infants and Deep Neural Networks.</a> <em>Cognition</em>.

 ---